spolu/settle/site/content/posts/settle-introduction.md

 they trust malicious users.

-[2] skipping a few steps and notions, but for reference, the exact commitment (ensuring safety) that a mint is doing when accepting to participate in a transaction is the following:
+[2] skipping a few steps and notions, but for reference, the exact commitment (ensuring safety) that a mint is doing on behalf of its user when accepting to participate in a transaction is the following:
 ```
 Mint at hop h (position along the offer path), commits to:
   - settle (irrevocably issue/credit the funds) if: